zhn66776/Tidal_try/README.md

  -"all_data" are all data I processed and I ran during the whole experiments, and "Final_data" are the data I used in the project and paper.

  -"notebook" is the overall experiment notebook of my project.

+ - please note that all my project were ran in Google Colab, and I uploaded my notebook to this repo.
+Therefore the "edit time" showed on github may seem strange.